quoxel/VariableGridLayoutGroup/README.md

 # VariableGridLayoutGroup

-A custom Unity UI layout component, allowing a grid to have variable size columns and rows.
+The built-in GridLayoutGroup component in Unity's UI is limited to identical cell sizes specified in the inspector.
+This custom script allows you to create a grid whose columns and rows are variable sizes, dynamically resizing to fit the largest content in that row or column.

 An explainer video is hosted at: https://www.youtube.com/watch?v=m4a_WFMDB50